ryankirkman/ryankirkman.github.com/_posts/2013-01-31-activity-based-authorization.md

 A mapping of roles to activities
 --------------------------------

 A role represents a collection of activities.
-It saves you having to associate activities directly to a user.
+It saves you having to tie activities directly to a user.
 By decoupling activities and users via roles, you are able to add activities to roles on the fly.

+The application itself never deals with roles.
+The application only specifies activities.
+It is up to the activity system to check whether the activity is associated with one of the user's roles.

 A way of specifying which activities require authorization